xendit/checkout-demo/README.md

 <img src="public/images/screenshots/demo-desktop.png" alt="Demo on Google Chrome" width="610"><img src="public/images/screenshots/demo-mobile.png" alt="Demo on Safari iPhone X" width="272">

 Xendit Checkout is the fastest way to start collecting online payments in Indonesia and Philippines.
-Our unusually attractive team of developers works hard to generalize

 |     | Features
 :---: | :---
-✨ | **14 different payment methods**.
+💸 | **14 different payment methods**.
 12 payment methods accepting Indonesian Rupiah (IDR) and 2 payment methods accepting Philppine Pesos (PHP), with more on the way.
-💳 | **UIs optimized for each payment method**.
+🔯 | **UIs optimized for each payment method**.
 For example, barcode generation for Alfamart and up-to-date instructions for 6 different bank networks
-🌍 | **Real-time validation and formatting**.
-Some descriptions.
-🔐 | **PCI-DSS compliance**.
-Some other descriptions.
-🎩 | **Supports multi-language integration**.
-Another one.
+📔 | **Front-end validation and formatting**.
+We handle phone number and card number validation 🔐 | **PCI-DSS compliance and 3DS handling**.
+Making it easier to offer and handle credit cards.
+🗺 | **Supports multi-language integration**.
+Full UI localization has been tested across millions of successful transactions 🚀 | **Ongoing maintenance and continuous improvement**.
+Whenever a payment partner makes a change (e.g., OVO) our team of developers handles it so yours doesn’t

 Additionally, our sample code demonstrates:

-✅ Integration via dialog pop-up (aka modal iframe) and redirect
+- Integration via dialog pop-up (a.k.a modal iframe) and redirect

-✅ Creation of checkout pages for IDR and PHP
+- Creation of checkout pages for IDR and PHP

-✅ Super simple way to integrate with Xendit API Gateway to create invoice
+- Simple integration to create an invoice using Xendit API Gateway

 ## Codebase Structure